 As you sit back and relax, you might spy some Aussie wildlife.
 Wait patiently for a koala or kangaroo, watch closely for a stray wombat to waddle past.

 A verandah improves the value and selling price of a home.
 Not only does it enhance curb appeal, but it is considered an addition to the house which is computed into the total square footage of the residence for future appraisals.

-At Australian Outdoor Living, you can’t go wrong with a solid timber verandah.
-One of our experienced staff members will work closely with you to choose a verandah to match the look, feel and design of your home.
+At Australian Outdoor Living, you can’t go wrong with a solid timber structure.
+One of our experienced staff members will work closely with you to choose one to match the look, feel and design of your home.

 Don’t just take our word for it

 Sure, you could take our word for it.
 But just to be sure, we’ve hunted around and found what others have to say about the verandah.

 According to Danny Broe Architect of the Lilyfield House in Sydney:

 “The [verandah] roofline lets in the winter sun, keeps out the summer sun and allows for a view of the sky.”